 The final step in developing a Future Care Plan is often the most overlooked.
-In theory, people appreciate the need to address the legal and financial issues discussed above.
-But once the parents and caregivers have died and assets have been protected in a well-drafted supplemental needs trust ("SNT") for the benefit of the individual with the disability, many questions still remain.
-How should the funds in the SNT be used to enhance the life of the trust beneficiary - the person with the disability?
-To whom should the trustee, look to for advice and counseling?
-How does the trustee make critical decisions when the person with the disability cannot speak on his or her own behalf?
+While people generally understand the importance of addressing legal and financial issues, protecting assets in a well-drafted supplemental needs trust ("SNT") is just the beginning.
+After parents and caregivers have passed away, critical questions remain: How should the SNT funds be used to enhance the beneficiary's quality of life?
+Who can guide and advise the trustee?
+And perhaps most importantly, how does the trustee make crucial decisions when the beneficiary cannot advocate for themselves?

-Should the trustee be making decisions based on her or his wishes or the choices of the PIN?
-If the trustee does not know the PIN's wishes and cannot ascertain them, does the trustee act based on what he or she thinks is in the PIN's best interest?
+Should the trustee be making decisions based on her or his wishes, or the choices of the PIN?
+If the trustee does not know the PIN's wishes and cannot ascertain them, does the trustee act based on what she or he thinks is in the PIN's best interest?
 How is that determined?

 "Life Care" planning is the process of providing answers to these and similar questions for the family members, friends and advocates who will provide assistance and oversight after the primary caregivers are no longer available.
-It begins with ensuring that as much personal, financial and other pertinent information concerning the PIN is obtained and recorded during the planning process, so it is available for guidance in the future.
+It begins with ensuring that as much personal, financial and other pertinent information concerning the PIN is obtained and recorded during the planning process so it is available for guidance in the future.
 Many advocates use workbooks designed specifically for this purpose.
-The workbooks will usually include medical information, history, financial information, family history, community contacts, and recreational preferences of the person with the disability.
+The workbooks will usually include medical information, financial information, family history, community contacts, and recreational preferences of the person with the disability.
 The workbooks also often request that the caregivers provide similar information about their own finances and family supports.
 This information can prove to be especially crucial for those who must step in and assist when the caregiver becomes incapacitated or dies, perhaps unexpectedly.

 It is impossible to overemphasize the importance of this part of the Future Care Plan development process.
-Consider this: if you were to suffer a stroke unexpectedly who would be able to step in and handle your personal and financial affairs?
-Would this person know where all of your pertinent financial information is stored?
+Consider this: if you were to suffer a stroke unexpectedly, who would be able to step in and handle your personal and financial affairs?
+Would this person know where all your pertinent financial information is stored?
 Have you provided him or her with the legal authority to access your funds and act on your behalf?
-Your computer passwords?
+How about your computer passwords?
 Who breaks the news to the person with the disability?
 Who will step in to perform the caregiving role you have been doing all these years?
 Who stays in contact with the service coordinator or social worker?
-Who double checks to be sure that medication is being taken as prescribed?
+Who ensures medication is being taken as prescribed?
 Who will make those calls when no one has heard from you or the PIN in days, and who will they call?